 What is a leasehold?

 Owning a leasehold means that you have a lease to use the property for a certain amount of time, usually several years.
 If you are purchasing leasehold, you will not be an absolute owner of the property and your rights and obligation will defer as from those of a freeholder.
-You will be living in the property under a contract which sets out your legal rights and obligations.
+You will be living in the property under a contract that sets out your legal rights and obligations.

 In the United Kingdom, usually, flats come with leaseholds.
 Leasehold properties do not put off potential buyers as they are quite common to come across.